Skip to main content

 • Horticulture

-An accreditation is required for the production of horticulture scheme produce, including, for example, the following:
+An accreditation is required for the production of seed sprouts, including, for example, the following:

 • decontamination of seed or seed sprouts;